balenaltd/handbook/Full-time-contractors.md

 You can't take all of your days off immediately.
 Each month you work you gain some days.
 That is (30/12=) 2.5 days per month.
 If your country has a big amount of public holidays in the first trimester that exceeds your gained time off days, please contact one of the approvers (Alexandros Marinos, Petros Angelatos, Apostolis Michalakos) and they'll be happy to deal with this issue.

-All requests must be made from your account in the leave management system we're using..
+All requests must be made from your account in the leave management system we're using, Calamari.<br>
 A requirement for the time off is a two weeks notice.
-Of course, if it's an emergency or a medical issue, you can request your time off adding a note to your request explaining the emergency (eg. "My cat died", or "I decided to switch to Windows 8")
+Of course, if it's an emergency or a medical issue, you can request your time off adding a note to your request explaining the emergency (eg. "My cat died", or "I decided to switch to Windows 8").
+Read this [short Calamari getting started guide](https://docs.google.com/a/resin.io/document/d/1tSKx8T78QFJMOzXrqIKcN7lwEPM41VbBG7B_ILEOkBQ/edit?usp=sharing) to find your way around it.

 You can't transfer days from one year to another.
 Either you get these days or not.
 You can't trade your holidays for cash either.